The Travel Bunny got nominated for the Liebster Award

-Laura, from the Undercover Travel Agent nominated The Travel Bunny for the Liebster Award.
+Laura, from Undercover Travel Agent, nominated The Travel Bunny for the Liebster Award.
 Laura is a travel agent and travel blogger from the Chicago Area.
-She fell in love with travelling while studying abroad in college, and just couldn’t shake this off.
+She fell in love with traveling while studying abroad in college and just couldn’t shake this off.
 It’s lucky she didn’t, because she’s sharing great travel tips and some awesome vacation deals on her blog!

 What is the Liebster Award?

 Here I am all excited about being nominated for the Liebster Award and you know nothing about it?!
 Not to worry, that’s probably because the Liebster Award is an award that exists only on the Internet.
 It is an award given to bloggers by other bloggers since 2011.

 The Liebster Award was created as a way for new bloggers to get discovered, and to connect with the blogging community.
 Its name comes from German, and it means dearest.